Beware of false facts!

 It does not make sense, of course, to fill gaps in the CV with fictitious professional experience.
 But how did you use the forced labor-free time?
 Have you worked on yourself (and even through travel) and professional skills?
 Were you volunteering?
 Do not talk about unemployment, but make sense of this phase.
 At best, link them with a quality that could be of interest to the desired employer.

-"Packing" or not - of course, staffers recognize with a glance that you were or are unemployed, but distinguish between those candidates who have used this time as well as they possibly can and those who have not.
+"Packing" or not - of course, Personnel recognize with a glance that you were or are unemployed, but distinguish between those candidates who have used this time as best they can for themselves and those who have not done so.
 Belong to the former group and describe this phase appropriately short and useful.

 3. Lack of training